-As a recipient of two AICE Awards and recognition as a National Finalist for Best Campaign for Editing, finding that mysterious, yet unmistakable feeling in telling a story, with talented people, is a great moment.
+As a recipient of several AICP Post Awards and recognition as a National Finalist for Best Campaign for Editing, finding that mysterious, yet unmistakable feeling in telling a story, with talented people, is a great moment.
 Whether we'll like one another afterwards can be a different story, but I've yet to have anyone throw anything at me yet, so I've got that going for me.

 Life started in a remote refugee camp on a small island in Indonesia.
 My parents, who fled the Vietnam War, had me while there and found new beginnings in Houston, TX.
 I grew up loving all of the Houston sports teams and the Texas Longhorns.

 During my time at UT-Austin, Ellen Spiro and Karen Bernstein, both accomplished filmmakers, encouraged me to pursue a career as an editor while I applied to med school.
 So that's how it all started.
 That career in medicine will have to wait.

-My commercial work has spanned over ten years with time at what was VT2, Mad River Post, Willow Street Editorial, Radium, Reel FX, and currently at 3008.
+My commercial work has spanned over seventeen years with time at places such as VT2, Mad River Post, Willow Street Editorial, Radium, Reel FX, 3008 and now independently.

-I've completed projects for brands such as Shinola, Gatorade, Nestle, Dodge, Nationwide, Patron, Cleveland Cavaliers, Key Bank, Cardinal Health, Hershey's, Western Union, Coors Light, Hasbro, Pepsi, The Home Depot, GMC, ONE Campaign, MD Anderson, Lowe's, Volunteers of America, and Zaxby's among others.
+I've completed projects for brands such as Gatorade, Nestle, Dodge, GM, Genesis, Hyundai, Ram, Patron, Key Bank, Cardinal Health, Hershey's, Western Union, Coors Light, Hasbro, Pepsi, Lays, The Home Depot, Shinola, GMC, ONE Campaign, MD Anderson, Lowe's, Polaris, Volunteers of America, and Zaxby's among others.

-In the emerging world of VR, my work for Shinola and Andrew and Luke Wilson received a Lumiere Award from the Advanced Imaging Society and was mentioned by VR Scout that, “There's no doubt that filmmakers will be using this particular video as a template for their 360 projects for years to come.”
+In the world of VR, my work for Shinola and Andrew and Luke Wilson received a Lumiere Award from the Advanced Imaging Society and was mentioned by VR Scout that, “There's no doubt that filmmakers will be using this particular video as a template for their 360 projects for years to come.”